Alfresco/acs-deployment/docs/helm/examples/external-hazelcast.md

 ## Warning

-  This feautre won't be showing proper server details on Alfresco UI in Repository Server Clustering under section Cluster Members.
+  This feature won't be showing proper server details on Alfresco UI in Repository Server Clustering under section Cluster Members.
 Alfresco repository pod will be still present after scaling it down.
 Pod with new name will be added to list but the older will still remain.
-To verify that the solution is working you can check managment center or do manual test described in [Tests](#tests)
+To verify that the solution is working you can check management center or do manual test described in [Tests](#tests)

 ## Step by step guide